-These tours range from a half day to a full day with 10-14 hours of sightseeing.
+These tours range from a half-day to a full day with 10-14 hours of sightseeing.
 And they brought us back to the city of Paris just in time to enjoy the night!
 Here are our top day tours from Paris that you should take.

-Why take day tours from Paris France?
+Day trip from Paris or tours: Why take day tours from Paris France?

 - Perfect if you didn’t have time to do your own research.